frankschae/academic-kickstart/content/post/abstract_differentiation/index.md

 GaussNewton!(xs, x₀, p, backend=fdm_backend)
 ```

-If we wanted to use reverse-mode AD instead, for example via [Zygote.jl](https://github.com/FluxML/Zygote.jl), a natural choice for the primitive is to define the pullback function.
+If we want to use reverse-mode AD instead, for example via [Zygote.jl](https://github.com/FluxML/Zygote.jl), a natural choice for the primitive is to define the pullback function.
 AbstractDifferentiation then generates the associated code to compute the Jacobian for us.

 ```julia
 ## Zygote